 Solar cycles typically occur in 11-year periods (but can range from eight to 14 years).
-(What are solar cycles?
-Learn more here.)
+In a solar cycle, there is a “minimum” when the Sun is least active and a “maximum” when the Sun is the most active.
+What are solar cycles?
+Learn more here.

-Solar Cycle 24 has been one of the quietest, weakest cycles in a century.
-(The prior cycle 23 also had an extended period of very few sunspots.)
-Here’s a very brief history of Cycle 24 (which we’ve been watching at The Old Farmer’s Almanac since it began in December of 2008—two years later than expected!).
+Solar Cycle 24 was one of the quietest, weakest cycles in a century.
+(The prior cycle, 23, also had an extended period of very few sunspots.)

 2018 total: 221 days (61%)